i4Ds/Karabo-Pipeline/doc/src/installation_user.md

 We have noticed that dependency-resolving with conda's native solver can take a while.
 Therefore, we recommend installing Miniconda and use the libmamba solver for installation.

-1. Go to https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html and follow the steps.
+1. Go to [MiniConda install guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) and follow the steps.

+### Install libmamba with the following steps:

+Update your base environment
+- `conda update -n base -c defaults conda`

+Install the LibMamba Solver
+- `conda install -n base conda-libmamba-solver`

+Libmamba can be set as the standard solver for conda.
+If you do not wish to have it as standard but want to use it in some workloads, add the following parameter at the end of your conda install statement `--experimental-solver=libmamba`

+Example: `conda install python=3.10 --experimental-solver=libmamba`

+If you want to use it everywhere, use the following statement to declare it as the standard solver
-2. Install libmamba with `conda install -n base conda-libmamba-solver` and `conda config --set solver libmamba`
+- `conda config --set solver libmamba`

 ## Karabo Pipeline installation with Conda